-If you are buying new or replacement foam cushions for your Sunbrella® outdoor furniture, FoamOrder carries three outdoor foam options to choose from.
-Our outdoor (reticulated) dry-fast foam comes in Soft, Medium and Firm options.
-We generally would recommend soft foam for Sunbrella® outdoor back cushions, and medium for seat cushions between 3 and 5 inches.
-If your Sunbrella® cushions are less than 3 inches, we’d recommend outdoor firm foam.
+If you are buying new or replacement foam cushions for your Sunbrella® outdoor furniture, FoamOrder.com carries three outdoor foam options to choose from.
+Our outdoor (reticulated) dry-fast foam comes in medium-soft (Outdoor 25), medium-firm (Outdoor 33) and firm (Outdoor 45) options.
+We generally recommend medium-soft foam for Sunbrella outdoor back cushions and medium-firm for seat cushions between 3–5 inches.
+If your Sunbrella cushions are less than three inches thick, we recommend outdoor firm foam.

-We generally recommend polyester dacron batting for all outdoor cushions, incuding Sunbrella® cushions.
-Batting will give your cushions that fuller, more comfortable look (and feel), and it shouldn’t interfere with the quick-dry element of the foam, as long as you are using standard outdoor (reticulated) foam.
+We generally recommend polyester Dacron batting for all outdoor cushions, including Sunbrella® cushions.
+Batting will give your cushions a fuller, more comfortable look and feel, and it shouldn’t interfere with the quick-dry element of the foam as long as you are using standard outdoor (reticulated) foam.

-Outdoor (or reticulated, or dry-fast) foam is made with a large open-celled structure that allows water to drain through the foam quickly and easily, allowing it to dry more quickly after it has gotten wet.
-Traditional indoor foam, also made from petroleum, has a much more closed cell structure, which retains water and takes longer to dry.
-If your Sunbrella® cushions will be primarily used outdoors where they will be exposed to rain, snow, and moisture from dew, we recommend outdoor foam.
-If your foam will be used in a screened-in porch, or indoors, then we recommend traditional polyurethane foam.
-Traditional dacron batting can be used with either of these cushion and foam types, as it drains quickly and tends to allow moisture to pass through easily.
+Outdoor foam — also known as reticulated or dry-fast foam — is made with a large open-celled structure that allows water to drain through the foam quickly and easily.
+This lets an outdoor Sunbrella cushion dry more quickly after it has gotten wet.
+Traditional indoor foam, which is also made from petroleum, has a much more closed-cell structure that retains water and takes longer to dry.
+If your Sunbrella® cushions will primarily be used outdoors where they are exposed to rain, snow and moisture from dew, we recommend outdoor foam.
+If your foam will be used in a screened-in porch or indoors, then we recommend traditional polyurethane foam.
+Traditional Dacron batting can be used with either of these cushion and foam types as it drains quickly and tends to allow moisture to pass through easily.

-Rather than receiving a color coating after production, the acrylic fibers of Sunbrella® fabric are dyed during the manufacturing process.
+Rather than receiving a color coating after production, the acrylic fibers of Sunbrella fabric are dyed during the manufacturing process.
 Every single fabric thread is dyed, which locks in color and ensures easy cleaning and longevity.
 Sunbrella fabric also dries quickly because it is designed to not absorb water.
-This means it won’t support the growth of mildew, unlike natural fiber.
+This means that, unlike natural fiber, it won’t support the growth of mildew.

-Sunbrella® recommends that for new stains, you first try to blot (don’t rub) spills with a clean, dry cloth.
-If that doesn’t completely remove the stain, spray on a mild cleaning solution of dish or delicate laundry soap (Woolite™) and water, and then rinse thoroughly and air-dry the cushion.
+Sunbrella recommends that for new stains, you first try to blot (don’t rub) spills with a clean, dry cloth.
+If that doesn’t completely remove the stain, spray on a mild cleaning solution of dish or delicate laundry soap (Woolite™) and water, then rinse thoroughly and air-dry the cushion.